truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 By default, **Enable Pod resource limits** checkbox is cleared.
 In this example, we are keeping the default setting and not enabling Pod resource limits.

+When the **Enable Pod resource limits** checkbox is selected, two additional fields display:

 ![InstallStorjAppResourceLimitsSelectedSCALE](/images/SCALE/22.12/InstallStorjAppResourceLimitsSelectedSCALE.png "Pod Resource Limits Selected Storj App SCALE")

-When the **Enable Pod resource limits** checkbox is selected, two additional fields display:

 **CPU Limresource limitsit** allows you to enter a plain integer value with the suffix m(milli) to define the CPU resource limit.
-Example: `1000m`.
+Example: `1000m`, `100`.

 **Memory Limit** allows you to enter a value specified by the number of bytes.
 This value is followed by the quantity suffix such as E,P,T,G,M,k as well as Ei, Pi, Ti, Mi, Gi, and Ki.
 Example: `129e6`, `129M`, `128974848000m`, `123Mi`.

 Review your entries carefully.
-When you have finished, click **Save** to confirm these settings.
+To confirm these settings and begin the Storj app installation, click **Save**.

 ### Using the Web Portal